-Today we are tackling the tile industry’s hot topic: NATURAL STONE.
-With a whirlwind of conflicting ideas out there about the delights and dilemmas of natural stone tile, we’ll clarify the myths and share the facts.
-We’ll explain key differences between natural (quarried) stone and its man-made (engineered) competitors like ceramic and porcelain.
-We’ll compare tile products according to predictability, maintenance, and cost, and will offer some online resources and tile selection tips.
+Today I’ll be tackling the tile industry’s hot topic: NATURAL STONE.
+With a whirlwind of conflicting ideas out there about the delights and dilemmas of natural stone tile, I’ll clarify the myths and share the facts.
+I’ll explain key differences between natural (quarried) stone and its man-made (engineered) competitors like ceramic and porcelain.
+I’ll compare tile products according to predictability, maintenance, and cost, and will offer some online resources and tile selection tips.

 Unlike engineered tile, natural stone tile is sourced directly from the earth as is.
 The stone is extracted from an open-pit mine called a quarry.
 Once the stone is quarried, it’s then machine cut into tiles or slabs, without altering the internal fabric of the material.
 Although natural stone is in a category of it’s own, there are a multitude of different materials under the natural stone umbrella.
 Natural stone tiles most commonly include marble, limestone, travertine, slate, quartzite, sandstone, and onyx.
 Attributes like color, veining, shade variation, and natural fissures can range tremendously with natural stone.
 Thus, the rule of thumb when choosing stone is to expect and embrace the unexpected.
 What you see isn’t necessarily what you get.
 Or, more precisely, what you see in the tile showroom may only reveal a fraction of what you end up with.
 That unpredictability may sound like a deal-breaker, but to the well-informed natural stone consumer, it’s the main draw.